Coal power in the United States: Washington state

 Washington has followed the same approach as California, prohibiting coal plants whose emissions would exceed those of natural gas plants.
 Substitute Senate Bill 6001 (SSB 6001), signed on 3 May 2007, by Governor Christine Gregoire, enacted the standard.
 As a result of SSB 6001, the Pacific Mountain Energy Center in Kalama was rejected by the state.
 However, a new plant proposal, the Wallula Energy Resource Center, shows the limits of the "natural gas equivalency" approach as a means of prohibiting new coal plants.
 The proposed plant would meet the standard set by SSB 6001 by capturing and sequestering a portion (65 percent, according to a plant spokesman) of its carbon.

 Hawaii

 Hawaii officially banned the use of coal on September 12, 2020, when Governor Ige enacted Act 23 (SB2629).
 The law prohibited the issuing or renewing permits for coal power plants after December 31, 2022, and prohibited the extension of the power purchase agreement between AES and Hawaiian Electric.
 The power purchase agreement for the last coal plant, located on Oahu, expired September 1, 2022, this became the effective retirement date for the coal plant.
-On September 1, 2022, Hawaii will be completely coal free with the coal plant's retirement.
-Hawaii will transition to renewable energy to replace the energy produced by coal.
+On September 1, 2022, Hawaii would be completely coal-free with the coal plant's retirement.
+Hawaii planned to transition to renewable energy to replace the energy produced by coal.
 The projects slated to replace the coal plant include nine solar plus battery projects, as well as a standalone battery storage project.